some answers but not a substitute for reading the appropriate policies

 WHAT'S THE NEW ENGLAND MUSIC FESTIVAL ALL ABOUT?

 • High School musicians, sponsored by their teachers or parents, perform for adjudication in one of the two Solo & Ensemble Festivals • Those performing music from the NEMFA Repertoire whose evaluations are highly rated are invited to be a part of one of the three NEMFA ensembles • Those ensembles rehearse for three days while being hosted by a school community and perform in one of two concerts on the final day

 WHO CAN SPONSOR / REGISTER STUDENTS FOR THE SOLO & ENSEMBLE FESTIVAL?

 • School Music Educators, Private Music Teachers, Regional Ensemble Leadership, Parents - Any adult who will become a NEMFA member ($30) and be responsible for the student's participation.
-The Solo & Ensemble participation fee for each student is $15.
+The Solo & Ensemble participation fee for each student was $15 in 2017.

 WHAT TYPES OF PERFORMANCES ARE ADJUDICATED IN THE SOLO & ENSEMBLE FESTIVAL?

 • Students may perform any music as a solo or in any small ensemble for evaluation in the Solo & Ensemble Festivals.

 • HOWEVER, if the student wishes to have their evaluation considered for the Concert Festival, they must perform an instrumental solo, vocal solo or in a vocal ensemble selection from the NEMFA repertoire